anuraghruday/text_to_image_gen/README.md

 ## Setup

-There are 2 version of this model
+There are 2 versions of this model
 * cgan_bert.ipynb
 * cgan_bert_Pnp.ipynb

-The cgan_bert.ipynb requires you to have COCO dataset available on local machine in order to run it cgan_bert_PnP.ipynb is Plug and Play file.
-Ways to get the COCO data set is coded in the file no extra files are required to run the file except for the dependencies
+The cgan_bert.ipynb requires you to have the COCO dataset available on the local machine to run it cgan_bert_PnP.ipynb is a Plug and Play file.
+Ways to get the COCO data set are coded in the file no extra files are required to run the file except for the dependencies

-Below is the link to saved model weights of cgan_bert.ipynb
+Below is the link to the saved model weights of cgan_bert.ipynb

 ## Weights Download link
 [https://drive.google.com/drive/folders/1LZYRykzSzItOhJKM_TqZmcfbYdAvOVbt?usp=sharing](https://drive.google.com/drive/folders/1LZYRykzSzItOhJKM_TqZmcfbYdAvOVbt?usp=sharing)